Eat healthier in 7 days

 There's little doubt that one of the most important food habits to master is to include plenty of vegetables in your diet.
 They are packed with vitamins, minerals and other health-giving nutrients such as antioxidants and phytochemicals.
 They are also high in fibre, yet low in kilojoules, making them ideal for weight control.

-All varieties of vegetables are healthy, although fibrous vegetables (like carrots, broccoli or brussel sprouts) are significantly lower in calories compared to starchy vegetables due to their high water content.
-In fact, fibrous vegetables are considered free foods on the Total Wellbeing Diet, because they have so few kilojoules that you can eat them whenever you like.
-Eating a higher proportion of vegetables in your diet also reduces the room for other higher kilojoules foods.
+It is true that all vegetables are healthy.
+But not all vegetables contain the same nutrients as others.
+Fibrous vegetables (carrots, broccoli and brussel sprouts) are significantly lower in calories compared to starchy vegetables due to their high water content.
+In fact, the Total Wellbeing Diet considers fibrous vegetables as free foods.
+This is because they have so few kilojoules that you can eat them whenever you like.
+Eating more vegetables also reduces the room for other high kilojoules foods.

 Day 3 - Drink more water, less sugar

-There are a number of ways that drinking enough water can help you lose weight, including:
+There are many ways that drinking enough water can help you lose weight, including:

-Less calories - It reduces your calorie intake, if you use it to replace high sugar drinks such as fruit juice, cordial, soft drink, sports drinks and energy drinks.
+Less calories - It reduces your calorie intake if you use it to replace high sugar drinks.
+Fruit juices, cordials, soda, sports and energy drinks all contain higher sugar content.

 Less hunger - Filling your stomach with water can temporarily help to prevent hunger.

-Less fatigue - Water helps your body function at its best, and is a transport agent for nutrients, oxygen and waste products.
-Staying well hydrated can ultimately help your metabolism.
+Less fatigue - Water helps your body function at its best.
+When you drink water it helps transport nutrients, oxygen and waste products.
+Staying well hydrated can ultimately help speed up your metabolism.

 Choose wholegrain varieties of bread, pasta, rice and breakfast cereals.
-Snack on fruit instead of juice, biscuits, cakes or crisps, and avoid packaged snack foods where ever possible.
+Snack on fruit instead of juice, biscuits, cakes or crisps.
+Also avoid packaged snack foods where ever possible.
+If you are in doubt, take a look at the ingredients listing.
+A processed food will contain many more ingredients.
+Many of which may be preservatives, colours, or thickeners.
+Avoiding these foods can help you lose weight.

 Day 5 - Moderate your alcohol intake

-While alcohol can be a great compliment to food and social occasions, it can make weight loss hard to achieve.
-While you don't need to eliminate alcohol, but it's important to cut back and moderate your intake.
+It is common to enjoy alcohol for social occasions but it can make weight loss hard to achieve.
+While you don't need to eliminate alcohol, it's important to cut back and moderate your intake.
 Limit yourself to 1 – 2 small drinks on the days you do indulge.
+Alcohol on any weight loss diet can add a lot of carbohydrates and calories.

 Choose lower calorie drinks such as dry wines, light beers, spirits with diet mixers or wine spritzers (wine and soda water).
-Space out your drinks with a glass of water in between, and aim to do a little extra activity on the days you drink alcohol.
-It's also important to minimise the snack foods that often accompany alcohol, such as potato crisps, cheese and crackers, and creamy dips.
+Space out your drinks with a glass of water and aim to do a little extra activity on the days you drink alcohol.
+It's also important to minimise the snack foods that often accompany alcohol.
+If you are at a drinking event, it is likely paired with unhealthy sides.
+Foods such as potato crisps, cheese and crackers, and creamy dips.
+If you know you are going to an event with drinking, plan ahead!
+Bring a water bottle with you to remind you to drink water.
+Consider eating a healthy meal before so you snack less.
+Or bring your own healthy alternative with you.
+A vegetable tray, for example, provides a healthy alternative to snack on in a social setting.

 Day 6 - Eat more beans, peas and lentils

-Legumes are the edible seeds that grow within pod producing plants such as chickpeas, lentils and beans.
-They are a good source of soluble fibre and plant proteins, making them a good choice for weight control.
-They are low in fat and salt, and contain slowly digested low glycemic index carbohydrates.
+Legumes are the edible seeds that grow within pod producing plants.
+Usually, you may see chickpeas, lentils and beans.
+They are a good source of soluble fibre and plant proteins, making them a good choice for weight control. legumes are low in fat and salt, and contain slowly digested low glycemic index carbs.
 Try to eat them at least 2-3 times a week by replacing some of the meat in your meals.

-Canned varieties such as chickpeas and kidney beans eliminate the need for soaking, while lentils, black-eyed peas and split peas don’t need to be soaked at all, and are great in soups, burgers, stews and curries.
+Canned varieties such as chickpeas and kidney beans cut the need for soaking.
+Lentils, black-eyed peas and split peas don’t need soaking at all.
+They are great in soups, burgers, stews and curries.

 Day 7 - Eat slowly

 Now that the quality of your diet is on the improve, shift a little focus towards how fast you eat.
-Fast eating is thought to reduce the release of appetite suppressing hormones, so you continue to eat for longer.
-Alternatively, eating slower gives your body time to register a feeling of fullness, and reduces the likelihood that you’ll overeat.
+Small eating tips can go a long way!
+For starters, eat slower.
+It may seem too easy, but it's true.
+Researches believe fast eating reduces the release of appetite suppressing hormones.
+So, if you eat fast, you are more likely to eat more.
+Your body hasn't had time to register the food that you've consumed.
+Alternatively, eating slower gives your body time to register a feeling of fullness.
+This reduces the likelihood that you’ll overeat.

 Try to spend a little more time enjoying your food.
-Take small bites and chew your food thoroughly, savouring the taste, aroma and texture of each mouthful.
+Take small bites and chew your food thoroughly.
+Savour the taste, aroma and texture of each mouthful.
 Have a small pause, or enjoy a small sip of water between mouthfuls.
 If you are going to eat a treat such as chocolate or ice cream, go extra slow.
 The Total Wellbeing Diet allows a small daily indulgence food, so really savour it over time.
+After this 7 day weight loss diet plan, you should be on the right track for healthy weight loss!